UofUEpi/covid19-abm/model-contact-tracing/README.md

 - Transmission rate: 0.1.
 - Recovery rate: 1/7.

-The underlying network is a erdos-renyi network with average degree 7.
+The underlying network is a homophilic network on age with average degree 11.12.

 ``` r
 library(network)